yegappan/lsp/README.md

 You can also install and manage this plugin using any one of the Vim plugin managers (dein.vim, pathogen, vam, vim-plug, volt, Vundle, etc.).

-You will also need to install one or more language servers corresponding to the programming languages that you are using.
+You will also need to download and install one or more language servers corresponding to the programming languages that you are using.
 Refer to the https://langserver.org/ page for the list of available language servers.
+This plugin doesn't install the language servers.

 ## Features